hacksjs/universal/src/README.md

 pnpm add @hacksjs/universal
 ```

-## Documentation
+## Usage

-For usage instructions and API documentation for this and other Hacks.js packages, see the [Hacks.js User Documentation](https://docs.hacksjs.com) web site.
+For usage instructions and API documentation for this and other Hacks.js packages, see the [Hacks.js User Documentation](https://docs.hacksjs.com/packages/universal) web site.

 ## Contributing